-- Making sure that all homework (written in diaries) is completed - •• Reading with your child several times a week and talking about what you have read - •• Having plenty of reading material at home such as books, newspapers and magazines - •• Going through the spelling of words and testing your child on difficult words - Having a dictionary and thesaurus available for use at home - Discussing work that is being done and offering ideas and suggestions - Checking through written work and helping your child with punctuation, spelling and gram-mar - Helping your child use the internet for research purposes.
+- •• Making sure that all homework (written in diaries) is completed - Reading with your child several times a week and talking about what you have read - Having plenty of reading material at home such as books, newspapers and magazines - Going through the spelling of words and helping your child to learn. - Having a dictionary and thesaurus available for use at home - Discussing work that is being done and offering ideas and suggestions - •• Checking through written work and helping your child with punctuation, spelling and grammar - •• Helping your child use the internet for research purposes.